Frequently Asked Questions about the Coronavirus

-As leaders at UK Markey Cancer Center closely monitor this public health crisis along with UK HealthCare leadership, we would like to provide some guidance to our cancer patients and answer frequently asked questions regarding COVID-19.
+Leaders at Markey are closely monitoring this public health crisis with UK HealthCare leadership and would like to provide some guidance to our cancer patients and answer some of the frequently asked questions regarding COVID-19.

 Should I keep my appointment at the Markey Cancer Center?

 If you have symptoms of a COVID-19 infection or were exposed to someone infected with the virus, you should call your physician’s office before coming to the Markey Cancer Center.
 The health care team will assist you in determining the next steps.

 If you do not have symptoms, keep your scheduled appointment.
 The Markey Cancer Center is beginning to use telehealth for patient appointments.
 Your provider may contact you to discuss a telehealth visit or reschedule a non-essential appointment to a time when the risk of COVID-19 infection is lower.

 If I have cancer, what can I do to protect myself from COVID-19?

 The best protection from a viral infection is prevention.
 Avoid close contact with others, particularly if you have other serious or chronic medical conditions.
 Keep your hands clean and avoid touching your face.
 Frequently clean and disinfect high-touch surfaces like countertops, tables, doorknobs, light switches, phones, desks, keyboards, faucets, toilets, and sinks.
 Do not travel unless necessary.